Skip to content

 3. Tap on the Software Update tab within General settings.

-iOS will check for the update and if there are updates available.
+iOS will check for updates and see if there are any available.

-4. Install the new version by tapping on the Download and Install command option.
+4. Tap on the Download and Install command option.

 Download and Install iOS updates on iPhone

 Safari browser stores site data, history, cache, and cookies.
-This stored data makes loading faster if you are using some sites frequently.
-However, sometimes these files and data get corrupted, and as a result, it crashes the browser.
+The stored data makes the site load faster if you visit it frequently.
+However, sometimes, these files and data get corrupted, crashing the browser.

 The simple way to fix this is to clear this data.
-Before that, backup your website data if you need it later, as this will remove this data from your iPhone and iCloud.
 Here are the steps to follow:

 2. Tap on the Safari tab from the list.